ZoraaLiu/MoodCapture-AI-powered-Facial-Emotion-Detection-and-Analysis/README.md

 Driven by a strong interest in AI and a desire to explore the intersection of emotions and workplace efficiency, I embarked on this project to create an AI-powered image recognition system.
 The system aims to detect different types of motion in images, which can be linked to certain emotions or activities.

-#### By using computer vision and deep learning techniques, I sought to identify patterns of motion associated with specific emotions, which could potentially provide insights into the emotional state of individuals in various workplace scenarios.
+#### By using computer vision and deep learning techniques, I want to identify patterns of motion associated with specific emotions, which could potentially provide insights into the emotional state of individuals in various workplace scenarios.

 ## Project Goals